 Near the top of your New Zealand bucket list should definitely be a cruise on Milford Sound.
 This is a spectacular fjord in the far southwest of the country and is a part of the Fiordland National Park, the largest of New Zealand’s National Parks.

-Milford Sound is particularly well known as being the home of Mitre Peak, a mile high mountain that seems to just shoot straight up out of the fjord.
+Milford Sound is particularly well known as being the home of Mitre Peak, a mile-high mountain that seems to just shoot straight up out of the fjord.
 There are also many other peaks in the area, and there are multiple waterfalls that cascade down into Milford Sound.

 In our opinion, one of the best ways to experience Milford Sound is to take a scenic boat cruise.
 These depart from the Milford Sounds Visitors’ Center and give you the opportunity to see many of the highlights of Milford Sound.
 These include the multitude of waterfalls and mountain peaks, as well as wildlife such as dolphins if you’re lucky.

 There are a variety of tours to choose from, with varying lengths.
 Milford Sound is around 9 miles long, so some tours go all the way to the end, whereas shorter tours will see a bit less.
-You can book tours directly from the visitor centre, and there are also operators who depart from Te Anau and Queenstown, which is a good option if you don’t have your own transport.
+You can book tours directly from the visitor center, and there are also operators who depart from Te Anau and Queenstown, which is a good option if you don’t have your own transport.

 22. Enjoy the Serene Lake Marian